-A U.S. shareholder is to take into income his or her share of the CFC's "subpart F income," and his or her share of the CFC's "increase in earnings invested in U.S. property."
+A U.S. shareholder is to take into income their share of the CFC's "subpart F income," and their share of the CFC's "increase in earnings invested in U.S. property."
 Additionally, the U.S. shareholder is required to take into income as a constructive dividend a portion of the gain recognized on the sale of stock of certain foreign corporations.